beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 A further complication is that different choices of operators, priors etc., can effect the efficiency of `mixing` of the MCMC (how fast it converges and explores the parameter space).
-This is reflected in a higher ESS perhaps even at the cost of more computation per step - what matters is the gain in ESS is proportionally higher than the computational cost.
+This is reflected in a higher ESS perhaps even at the cost of more computation per step - what matters is that the gain in ESS is proportionally higher than the computational cost.

 If we load the resulting log file into `Tracer` we can calculate the ESS for each parameter (10% burnin):